-2020-21 Suspensions and Expulsions by Student Group
+2021-22 Suspensions and Expulsions by Student Group

 Student Group Suspensions Rate Expulsions Rate

-All Students 1.30 0.00
+All Students 4.08 0.00

-Female 0.27 0.00
+Female 2.99 0.00

-Male 2.30 0.00
+Male 5.18 0.00

-American Indian or Alaska Native 0.00 0.00
+American Indian or Alaska Native 7.14 0.00

 Asian 0.00 0.00

-Black or African American 0.00 0.00
+Black or African American 6.25 0.00

 Filipino 0.00 0.00

-Hispanic or Latino 1.43 0.00
+Hispanic or Latino 4.48 0.00

 Native Hawaiian or Pacific Islander 0.00 0.00

 Two or More Races 0.00 0.00

-White 1.51 0.00
+White 4.16 0.00

-English Learners 1.82 0.00
+English Learners 7.69 0.00

 Foster Youth 0.00 0.00

 Homeless 0.00 0.00

-Socioeconomically Disadvantaged 1.73 0.00
+Socioeconomically Disadvantaged 6.47 0.00

 Students Receiving Migrant Education Services 0.00 0.00

-Students with Disabilities 3.18 0.00
+Students with Disabilities 7.78 0.00

-2021-22 School Safety Plan
+2022-23 School Safety Plan

 School safety is paramount at Tierra del Sol.
 Our school and District work diligently to provide a safe environment for each student each day.
 Our school has a comprehensive School Safety Plan, which is updated and reviewed with our staff at the beginning of each school year.
 We assign staff roles and practice emergency situations throughout the year.
-The current School Safety plan will be reviewed and discussed by our School Site Council in December 2021.
+The current School Safety plan has been reviewed and discussed by our School Site Council in November 2022.
 The plan covers topics such as disaster response, safe ingress and egress and ensuring a safe and orderly environment.
 Key elements of our plan include our evacuation areas and our secure campus procedures.
 Students and faculty review our plan and procedures as we practice throughout the year.
-Our safety plan has been modified during COVID to reflect current additional needs.
-We continue to have hand washing stations and water stations while drinking faucets are out of commission.
-We continue to have our monthly drills.

 Our campus is safe and secure for our students.
 Our grounds are monitored by our Staff and our District maintenance responds immediately if any unsafe situations are found.
 In instances of emergency, we use an automated telephone system and emails to contact parents with pertinent information.
 We believe that practicing will help prepare us if there was ever a real emergency on campus, so our teachers, students and staff engage in lockdown, secure campus, fire and earthquake drills regularly throughout the school year.
 Education Code mandates that all elementary and middle schools hold a fire drill each month they are in session as well as an earthquake drill at least four times during the school year.
 All volunteers and visitors to our campus are required to sign in and out at the front office using the Ident-a-kid system.
 Any adult on campus must display either a visitor badge, or a staff lanyard.
-(During the COVID pandemic, visitors and volunteers are not on campus.)
 All classrooms are equipped with up-to-date emergency kits and have telephone access to the office.
 We have Epipens and an AED (automated external defibrillator), on site for emergency use.